emimojica/emimojica/README.md

 ## Hi there 👋

-🌱 I’m currently learning Python & Swift.
+- 🌱 I’m currently learning Python & Swift.
-📫 How to reach me: emilymoj@usc.edu
+- 📫 How to reach me: emilymoj@usc.edu
-😄 Pronouns: she/her
+- 😄 Pronouns: she/her
-⚡ Fun fact: I am trilingual!
+- ⚡ Fun fact: I am trilingual!!

 <!--
 **emimojica/emimojica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.